-Most likely this sinkhole formed after collapse of enormous cave hall.
+Most likely this sinkhole formed after the collapse of an enormous cave hall.
 Not far from this sinkhole are other large sinkholes including one of the largest in the world – Crveno Jezero.

-Upper opening of sinkhole is approximately 520 m long and 280 m wide, 290 m deep.
+Upper opening of the sinkhole is approximately 520 m long and 280 m wide, 290 m deep.
 Volume – 22 million m³.
-Sinkhole has very steep sides – southern rim is vertical.
-For most part at the bottom of sinkhole is lake.
+The sinkhole has very steep sides – the southern rim is vertical.
+For the most part at the bottom of the sinkhole is a lake.
 Lake level is up to 342 m above the sea level (at high water).

-The lake is the most interesting feature of sinkhole.
-This beautiful blue-green lake in general is 800 x 500 m large.
-Level of this lake varies with the season and rainfall.
-In spring it can be up to 100 m deep but in summer – even totally dry with mud-filled holes in locations where water disappeared.
+The lake is the most interesting feature of the sinkhole.
+This beautiful blue-green lake, in general, is 800 x 500 m large.
+The level of this lake varies with the season and rainfall.
+In spring it can be up to 100 m deep but in summer – even totally dry with mud-filled holes in locations where the water disappeared.

-Earlier the lake was deeper – but earthquake in 1942 caused large landfall and thus reduced the depth of lake.
+Earlier the lake was deeper – but an earthquake in 1942 caused large landfall and thus reduced the depth of the lake.

-Upper rim of surrounding cliffs rises some 220 m above the bottom of sinkhole.
+Upper rim of surrounding cliffs rises some 220 m above the bottom of the sinkhole.

 Exotic swimming place

-The lake of this sinkhole is easy to access and thus it is popular swimming place.
+The lake of this sinkhole is easy to access and thus it is a popular swimming place.

 A road with breathtaking sights was built to the lake for the visit of Emperor Franz Joseph I in 1907.
-Since then the road has been repaired many times and is very busy in summer time.
-At high water level the lower end of this road is under the water.
+Since then the road has been repaired many times and is very busy in the summertime.
+At a high water level, the lower end of this road is under the water.

-In the lake there are seen several notable boulders, which in a way serve for easy deterrmination of the lake level: Katavić, Jakićin, Pavić.
-When the 6 m tall Katavić appears, swimming season may start.
-Name of Jakićin is given to commemorate a man who drowned here in 1834 – this boulder marks the middle of swimming season.
-Pavić appears at the end of swimming season.
+In the lake there are seen several notable boulders, which in a way serve for easy determination of the lake level: Katavić, Jakićin, Pavić.
+When the 6 m tall Katavić appears, the swimming season may start.
+The name of Jakićin is given to commemorate a man who drowned here in 1834 – this boulder marks the middle of the swimming season.
+Pavić appears at the end of the swimming season.

 When the lake dries out, the flat bottom is used even for playing football – between the local teams Vilenjaci and Vukodlaci.

-Above the lake is towering ancient fortress – Imotski Fortress (Topana) – mentioned in written sources already in the 10th century, built around 845 – 864 AD.
+Above the lake towers an ancient fortress – Imotski Fortress (Topana) – mentioned in written sources already in the 10th century, built around 845 – 864 AD.
 Imotski town developed around this fortification.

 - Modro Jezero.
 Accessed on August 13, 2010